achannarasappa/distillery/README.md

 (*string*, *optional*) - An alias for the parameter.
 For example, the header `Content-Type` can be aliased to `content_type` to make it easier to refer to when using the `Distillery(still).distill()` method.
 #### `exchange.response`
 Hooks, validators, and indicators to handle a HTTP response.
 Each sub-object is a potential response condition.
 This allows for handling 404 Not Found response differently from a 200 OK response.
-#### `exchange.response[<key>].indicators`
+#### `exchange.response[<index>].indicators`
-(*object*, *required*) - List conditions to look for that would indicate this specific response was returned from the server.
+(*array*, *required*) -  Conditions to look for that would indicate this specific response was returned from the server.
 Each sub-key is a user-assigned name for the indicator.
 There are a set of indicator that can be used detailed below.
-Which combination or combinations of indicators constitues a specific response is in the [`exchange.response[<key>].validate`](#exchangeresponsekeyvalidate) function.
+Which combination or combinations of indicators constitutes a specific response is in the [`exchange.response[<index>].predicate`](#exchangeresponsekeypredicate) function.
 ##### Indicators
 Indicators are used to recognize if a particular response was returned.
 They are key value pairs where the keys are the name of the indicator and the value is an expected value in the HTTP response.
 There are three signatures that can be detected with distillery:
 * [A specifc HTTP response code](#distilleryexpecthttp_codecode)